dotherightthing/control-traktor/README.md

 [How To Beat Grid](https://www.youtube.com/watch?v=KTD0MVypY8I)

+#### Loading new Loop Recorder recordings in Deck A/B

+Loading a recording into a Deck allows provides access to the Freeze function to trigger different parts of the loop.

+Unsure of exact steps, but these two actions seem to prompt Traktor to update the list for a Library Favourite folder:

+1. Load the recording to a remix deck slot
+2. Change to a different Library Favourite folder, then change back

 ##### Notes

 * Shift + Cue always jumps to start of track, not first cue point